robstave/angular2-training/session-two/page1.md

 let myAdd = function(x, y) { return x+y; };
 ```

-function parameters can be annotated just like variables.
+Function parameters can be annotated just like variables.
 We saw a little of this earlier.
 In this case we are specifying that the input is a string and that it returns a number.

 ```typescript